bogdan-szabo-sociomantic/ocean-1/README.rst

 ^^^^^^^^^^^^

 ``ocean.text.json.JsonExtractor``
-    The struct now throws JsonException instead of plain Exception.
+    The struct now throws JsonException instead of plain Exception and AssertException.

 Unit testing (``ocean.core.UnitTestRunner``)
   * The unit test runner now accepts a new option ``-p`` / ``--package`` to